 Will I Lose My SSI Benefits If I'm Working Over the SGA Limit?

-The SGA limit does not apply to those already receiving SSI disability, but the SSI income limit does.
+The SGA limit doesn't apply to people already receiving SSI disability, but an SSI income limit does.
+Your SSI payment will shrink based on a formula applied to your earnings.

-You can work some hours every week without losing SSI (Supplemental Security Income).
-While you need to show that you're unable to earn the substantial gainful activity (SGA) amount before you're awarded disability benefits, Social Security won't cut off your SSI benefits if you earn over the SGA limit if you start working after you begin receiving disability.
-In 2024, the SGA limit is $1,550 per month.
+You can work some hours every week without losing your SSI (Supplemental Security Income) benefits.
+Unlike SSDI, SSI uses an income-based formula rather than the substantial gainful activity (SGA) limit to determine how much you'll receive each month.
+(While you need to show that you’re unable to earn the SGA amount before you’re awarded disability benefits, Social Security won't cut off your SSI benefits if you start earning over the SGA limit after you begin receiving benefits.
+In 2026, the SGA limit is $1,690 per month.)

 Social Security won’t count any money you spend on impairment-related work expenses as part of your income.
 Impairment-related work expenses are reasonable costs related to your disability that allow you to work (and that aren’t being already reimbursed).
 For example, if you need to pay somebody to drive you to work because your disability prevents you from taking public transportation, Social Security will subtract that expense from your total income.